-As a green card holder (permanent resident), you may petition for certain family members to immigrate to the United States as permanent residents.
+As a Green Card holder (permanent resident), you may petition for certain family members to immigrate to the United States as permanent residents.

-To obtain a green card for your family member, you must:
+To obtain a Green Card for your family member, you must:

-See the instructions for Form I-130, Petition for Alien Relative, for detailed instructions.
+See the instructions for Form I-130 (PDF).

 When petitioning for your relative, the following preference categories apply:

 A visa becomes available to a preference category according to the priority date (the date the I-130 was properly filed).
-For more information on priority dates, see the “Visa Availability and Priority Dates” link to the right.
+For more information on priority dates, see the Visa Availability and Priority Dates page.

 What Happens Next?

-For more information on becoming a permanent resident, see the “Adjustment of Status” (for processing within the United States) and “Consular Processing” (for processing overseas) links to the right.
-For more information on green cards, see the “Green Card” link to the right.
-For more information on each benefit type and the steps to take to help your relative immigrate, see the links to the left.
+For more information on becoming a permanent resident, see the Adjustment of Status (for processing within the United States) and Consular Processing (for processing overseas) pages.
+For more information on Green Cards, see the Green Card page.
+For more information on each benefit type and the steps to take to help your relative immigrate, visit the Green Card Processes and Procedures page.

 Note: A visa petition (Form I-130) is only used to demonstrate a qualifying relationship.
 An approved petition DOES NOT grant any benefit except to create a place in line for visa processing.
-For more information on green cards, see the “Green Card” link to the right.
-For more information on relatives and green cards, see the "Family of Green Card Holders (Permanent Residents)" link to the left.
+For more information on Green Cards, see the Green Card page.
+For more information on relatives and Green Cards, see the Family of Green Card Holders (Permanent Residents) page.

 Other USCIS Links